 🚀 Birth: How Stars Form

-Figure 1: Star formation from a nebula — gravity contracts gas and dust until the core is hot enough for hydrogen fusion to begin
+Figure 2: The 4 stages of star formation — gravity contracts gas and dust until the core is hot enough for hydrogen fusion to begin

 All stars begin in the same way — from a nebula, a vast cloud of gas (mainly hydrogen and helium) and dust, scattered across space.